Should I label my child dyslexic?

 We have an Adult Dyslexia Support Group – we belong to a tribe.
 It’s a wonderful environment where you do not have to explain anything because we all know what it’s like.

 We also have Dyslexia Support South, Dyslexia Support Eastern Southland and Dyslexia Support Central Otago.
 These groups all provide free, unbiased, professional and up to date advice to help you support your child as best you can.
 You are your child’s best advocate.
-Get in touch if there is something you want to know.
+Get in if there is something you want to know.